Sage/argos/_posts/2012-08-21-Create-a-Simple-List-View.md

 category: template-guide
 tags:
 ---
-#List View
+#Create a Simple List View

+##List Views
-Since List Views are all about presenting large amounts of data make sure you've Configured SData before starting.
+List Views are all about presenting large amounts of data in an easy to read list format.
+Generally each list item will take you to a Detail View for that item.

-##Exercise 1: New List View
-For our entity choice will be making a List (and Detail, Edit) View of the entity "Account" which uses the endpoint "accounts".

-###Work it!
+When making any new Views you need to do two things:

 1\.
+Code the view; and
+2\.
+Register the view in `ApplicationModule.js`.

+##Step 1: Coding a List View
+List Views are designed to display a collection or list of a single entity.
+Some examples include: employees, artists, bug reports or sales orders.

+For our entity choice will be making a List (and Detail, Edit) View of the entity "Account" which uses the SData endpoint "accounts".

+1\.
 Create a new folder in `argos-template\src\Views` named "Account".

 2\.
 Create an empty file named `List.js` into `argos-template\src\Views\Account\` and open it up.

 3\.
 First we setup the declare and define according the AMD standard.
-For more information see Appendix: AMD.
+For more information see [Appendix: AMD](AMD---Define-and-Declare.html).

 <pre class="brush: js">
 define('Mobile/Template/Views/Account/List', [